ghost-language/docs/strings.md

 title: Strings
 ---

 Strings are useful for holding data that can be represented in text form.
+Strings may contain any valid Unicode character, including emojis.

 ### Creating Strings
 Strings are created using either single or double quotes.